bangerkuwranger/node-fedex-cross-border-api/README.md

 });

-// asynchronous call to method
+// call to method using promise client
-// we'll log results to console when promise is resolved or rejected var sendProductInfo = fecbClientAsync.productInfo(productInfoArray);
+// we'll log results to console when promise is resolved or rejected var sendProductInfo = fecbClientPromises.productInfo(productInfoArray);
 sendProductInfo.then(function(result) {

 	console.log("Yay, we got stuff! \n" + JSON.stringify(result));